 Goodwill related to business combinations is not amortized but is subject to annual review for impairment.
 In general, when the carrying value of a reporting unit exceeds its implied fair value, an impairment loss must be recognized.
 For purposes of testing for impairment the Company uses a combination of valuation techniques, including discounted cash flows.
 Intangible assets are amortized over their estimated useful lives unless such lives are considered to be indefinite.
 A significant decline in cash flows generated from these assets may result in a write-down of the carrying values of the related assets.
-The Company performs its annual impairment review in the second fiscal quarter.
+The Company performed its annual impairment review in the second quarter of fiscal 2008 and determined that no additional adjustments to the carrying values of goodwill were necessary at March 31, 2008.